-The stage is constantly moving to the right, similarly to various stages of the Nintendo’s Mario franchise, and Sonic and Tails must continuously maneuver themselves to remain ahead of this movement.
+The stage is constantly moving to the right, similar to various stages of the Nintendo’s Mario franchise, and Sonic and Tails must continuously maneuver themselves to remain ahead of this movement.

 While this does provide the level with a degree of challenge that is different from ground-based stages, the idea falls short.
 Players can still spin, jump, and dash to defeat the various flying enemies that are thrown at them, but the iconic Sonic speed is missing.

 While I applaud the game designers for taking a risk and including a very “different” level near the end of the game, Sky Chase Zone is shorter than most of the other levels, and it has the unfortunate privilege of being the only stage of the game without a final boss.

 Coming in at the number 10 spot is Death Egg Zone, the game’s final stage.